NotEvanH/Sample_Insecure_Deserialisation/README.md

 # Pickle Deserialization RCE
 ## This is how this script simulates a possible Insecure Deserilization attack.
+Also, I forgot that a double underscore bolds so my bad.

 Firstly, pickle is a python module for serializing and deserializing Python objects.
 Secondly, base64 is used to encode hex in base64 because why not.